Did you know that effective parent-teacher communication is a huge factor in a student’s success at school?

 Gradelink is our online platform that parents can use to track children’s grades and record of tuition payments.
 The school website is also operated through Gradelink, and the program offers links to the teachers’ individual classroom websites.

 8. Friday folders

 As the name implies, Friday folders come home at the end of the week with necessary information.
 Parents look for field trip forms, sign up sheets, graded tests, and paper copies of the newsletter as well as other forms of information.
 This information is not sent home randomly to be lost in the bottom of the book bag.
 The folder is cleared out and sent back on Monday with items that need to be returned to the school.

 Texting is a quick, acceptable two-way method of communication that Hampton Lutheran teachers uses with individual parents.
 Teachers check their phones in the morning for information about students who are late or out sick.

 10. Face-to-face conversations

-Perhaps most importantly, teachers talk to parents face-to-face in the hallways before and after school.
+Perhaps most importantly, teachers talk to parents face-to-face in the hallways before and after school and in parent-teacher conferences.
 These in-person conversations are vital to students’ success: Children whose parents and teachers talk face to face are more likely to complete homework assignments, participate in class, feel positive about school, and earn higher grades.